TRIPTYK/ember-boilerplate/README.md

 Validations are located: `app/validations/`

 - Each changeset has it's own file and it's own class.
-- All changesets comes from `ember-form-changeset-validations`.
+- All changesets comes from `ember-immer-changeset`.
 It provides full type-checking of changesets.
 - A changeset can have a service associated that persists the data of a changeset to an endpoint.

 ### Authorizations